-Chiapas is an incredible region in Mexico which has a lot of incredible natural attractions and not that many people know about.
+Chiapas is an incredible region in Mexico that has a lot of incredible natural attractions yet is very little known.
 Along with La Huasteca Potosina, Chiapas is one of the best-hidden gems of Mexico!

 Turquoise blue waterfalls, ancient Mayan ruins hidden in the jungle, and colorful colonial cities are just a few of the things that make the Chiapas region so special.

 Plus traveling in Chiapas is RIDICULOUSLY cheap with most tours and entrance fees costing just a few bucks.
 But finding information on this region can be a bit challenging, especially in English.

 After spending a few weeks traveling through Chiapas we have rounded up all the top attractions to visit in this area – plus a map of Chiapas pinpointing exactly where these places are located.

 If you are planning a trip to Chiapas, Mexico – here are 10 of the best things to see and do in this area:

 - 1. El Aguacero Waterfall

 - 3. San Cristóbal De Las Casas City